jaspector

 New construction, remodels, alterations, plumbing, mechanical, electrical related work, water heater replacement, heating system replacement, and septic or OWTS work are described as permit-triggering on the county page.

+Not all construction work requires a permit in unincorporated Rio Blanco County, CO.
 The following work is generally exempt: Rural Building Exemption may apply to some buildings such as detached garages and shops.
 Note: Exact exempt work list is not fully published on the public page, thin data.
+When in doubt, confirm with the local building department before starting work.